abbasudo/laravel-purity/README.md

 Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic.
 By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters.

 Features :
- - Verios filter methods
+- Various filter methods
- - Filter by relation coulmns
+- Filter by relation columns
 - Custom filters
 - Multi-column sort

 Laravel Purity is not only developer-friendly but also front-end developer-friendly.
 Frontend developers can effortlessly use filtering and sorting of the APIs by using the popular [JavaScript qs](https://www.npmjs.com/package/qs) package.